codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 ### Checking image type

 If you need to lookup the image type, there is the `guessContentTypeFromStream()` in the Java library that allows you to get back the mime type (i.e. `image/jpeg`).
-It will read the first 16 bytes to determine the type of file:
+It will read the first 16 bytes to determine the type of file.
+In order to use this API call, you must pass in a `BufferedInputStream()` which supports the `mark()` and `reset()` method calls required for the `guessContentTypeFromStream()` to work.

 ```java
 // need BufferedInputStream() to satisfy the `markSupported()` condition described in